‘Grey’s Anatomy’ Showrunner Krista Vernoff Talks Season 17

 As Grey’s fans know, the ABC series involves quite a bit of sex and romance between the characters at Grey Sloan Memorial Hospital but Vernoff said that will have to change due to the coronavirus pandemic.
 She said it’s safe to say that there will be less kissing on TV during upcoming episodes, but assured fans that Grey’s has already mastered being sexy while socially distancing.

-“Obviously, you can’t have people making out, but there’s been a lot of sex on Grey’s Anatomy that doesn’t involve kissing,” she said.
+“You can’t have people making out, but there’s been a lot of sex on Grey’s Anatomy that doesn’t involve kissing,” she said.
 “There’s a lot of ways to skin a cat, so to speak.”

-Vernoff said there will be a lot of sexy “lifting of clothes, and pulling down of clothes” along with other subtly gestures that will keep the romance alive for viewers.
+Vernoff said there will be a lot of sexy glances, lifting of clothes, and pulling down of clothes, along with other subtly gestures that will keep the romance alive for viewers.

 As for when the series will return, there have been no official announcements but lead actor Ellen Pompeo did reveal on Twitter that the cast and crew would be filming in the next few weeks.
 When asked about her character, Meredith Grey, she didn’t share any specific details but said Meredith would be worth the wait.